Effective internal communication is a cornerstone of a healthy business.

 It’s all part of being able to achieve flow and do deep work.
 The less distracted your employees are throughout their day, the more productive they’ll be overall.

-(As you’ve likely seen time and again, it can take more than 20 minutes for an individual to ramp up productivity after an interruption.)
+(As you’ve likely seen time and again, it can take an average of 25 minutes for an individual to ramp up productivity after an interruption.)

 On the recipient’s end, they’ll ideally have most notifications turned off while they’re actually getting work done.
 They’ll also have a clear process in place for checking their messages on various platforms at specific times.